Love Island (1952 film)

-Love Island is a 1952 American film directed by Bud Pollard starring Paul Valentine and Eva Gabor.
-Originally released in Cinecolor, the film uses extensive footage taken in Bali used from the film Legong: Dance of the Virgins (1935).
-It was the final directorial effort of Bud Pollard who had previously directed several race films and exploitation films.
+Love Island is a 1952 American film directed by Bud Pollard and starring Paul Valentine and Eva Gabor.
+Originally released in Cinecolor, the film includes extensive footage of Bali from Legong: Dance of the Virgins (1935).
+Love Island is Pollard's final film as a director.

 Plot

-US Navigator Lt Taber relates the account of his parachuting from his damaged plane onto the island of Tuba Tara (Love Island in English).
-He falls in love with one of the local beauties and fights for her.
+Navigator Lt.
+Taber relates how he parachuted from his damaged plane onto the island of Tuba Tara (Love Island), where he fell in love with a beautiful woman named Sarna.